MikeJollie2707/MichaelBot/docs/docs/installation.md

 ### Run script

-If you don't like typing `python3 bot.py BotIndex` all the time when you want to start the bot, there's a script `startup.sh` (for Linux) and `run.ps1` (for Windows Powershell) for convenience.
+If you don't like typing `python3 bot.py BotIndex` all the time when you want to start the bot, there's a script `run.sh` (for Linux) and `run.ps1` (for Windows Powershell) for convenience.

-For `startup.sh`, you can edit `MICHAEL_DIR` to your current directory, and `BOT_INDEX` for the bot's index.
-An absolute path is needed if you plan to put the file to one of the startup application.
+For `run.sh`, you can edit `MICHAEL_DIR` to your current directory, and `BOT_INDEX` for the bot's index.
 Mark it executable, and just double click it the next time you want to run.

 - Additionally, for developing purposes, you can provide options when typing in the terminal to run the bot in the state you want.
-Some options are `--nomusic` (does not load Lavalink and Music cog), `--debug` (display debug information), `--fastdebug` (`--nomusic` and `--debug` because you need to wait for a long time for Lavalink to load).
+Some options are `--nomusic` (does not load Lavalink and Music cog, which saves time and resources), `--debug` (display debug information), `--fastdebug` (`--nomusic` and `--debug` because you need to wait for a long time for Lavalink to load).

 For `run.ps1`, just change the `$BotIndex`, and then open Powershell, run the script using `. ".\run.ps1"`.
 Current no support for `cmd` because it can be written by yourself.